BGI-Qingdao/stLFR_GapCloser/README.md

 avg_ins=300
 #if sequence needs to be reversed
 reverse_seq=0
-#a pair of fastq file, read 1 file should always be followed by read 2 file
+#a pair of fastq files, read1 file should be followed by read2 file
 q1=split_reads.1.fq.gz
 q2=split_reads.2.fq.gz
 ```